lizraeli/react-personal-boilerplate/README.md

 ```

 ### Font Family and Other Global Styling
-The base font some other global styles are specified in `build/index.html` (used both for development and production):
+The base font and some other global styles are specified in `build/index.html` (used both for development and production):
 ```html
 <style>
   ...